LISTEN TO THIS ARTICLE

 The alternative is sampling.
 You can't evaluate every agent run, so you sample aggressively and hope the sample is representative.
 The problem is that the interesting failures, the edge cases where agents derail in novel ways, are precisely the ones that don't show up in random samples.

-The coding agent defect data reveals a deeper issue: semantic correctness doesn't correlate with execution patterns.
-A defective agent run and a perfect agent run can have identical traces when measured by traditional metrics.
-The bug might be a single wrong parameter in a tool call, invisible to statistical analysis.
+The coding agent data reveals a deeper issue: semantic correctness doesn't correlate with execution patterns.
+A problematic agent run and a perfect agent run can have identical traces when measured by traditional metrics.
+The issue might be a single wrong parameter in a tool call, invisible to statistical analysis.
 This is why sampling fails, you're filtering for execution anomalies when the real problems are reasoning anomalies.

 The Memory State Blindness